rahulkatiyar19955/AGMagentSampleCode/README.md

 ```
 `make sure the options agmagent will be there.`

-You can clone this repository or make your own component.

 ## Configuration parameters
 As any other component, *sampleCode* needs a configuration file to start.
 In